NZQA Certificate in Apiculture

 - The programme is part-time, and uses self-directed study (distance education) over a 34 week period

-- Includes 18 face-to-face training days arranged in 2-3 day blocks
+- Includes 18 face-to-face training days arranged in 2 day blocks per month for 9 months

 - These are spread out throughout the programme which follows the beekeeping season